INTEGRATED DRY NEEDLING

 Not all medical or physical therapy professionals are trained to perform the Integrative Dry Needling treatment technique.

-The physical therapists at TheraPilates Fitness have advanced training and have been certified through the Integrative Dry Needling Institute.
+The physical therapists at TheraPilates Fitness have advanced certification through the Integrative Dry Needling Institute.

 How does it work?

 Integrative dry needling is not acupuncture (traditional Chinese medicine), it is based on neuroanatomy and modern scientific studies of the musculoskeletal and neuromuscular systems.
 A very fine filament needle is inserted through the skin and into the deeper tissues that are considered trigger points to your pain.
 Dry needling works by causing a micro lesion within the pathological tissue thus breaking up shortened tissues, inhibiting a reflex arc from the nervous system to the tissue, normalizing the inflammatory response, and centrally mediating the pain.
 This mechanical and neuromuscular effect provides an environment that enhances the body's ability to heal which ultimately reduces pain.

 Conditions include, but are not limited to neck, back and shoulder pain, arm pain (tennis elbow, carpal tunnel, golfer's elbow), headaches including migraines and tension-type headaches, jaw pain, buttock pain and leg pain (sciatica, hamstring strains, calf tightness/spasms).